URGENT ACTION REQUIRED BY TRAVEL AGENCIES.

 NewGen ISS also begins the movement to new payment options for travel agencies and the introduction of new accreditation models.
 Although there are positive aspects to the NewGen ISS roll out for many travel agencies, please pay close attention, as there may be negative impacts to some travel agencies.
 As the new program rolled out, many agencies were automatically assessed as Risk Status B (failing either their financial review or risk history assessment), and as a result, additional financial security was required.

 We strongly recommend Members review the accreditation models to determine which option works best for your situation.
 IATA has a NewGen ISS microsite https://newgeniss.iata.org/ with specific information for Airlines and for Travel Agents and NewGen ISS eLearning will be available soon.

-We are paying particular attention to new maximum ticketing caps also known as the Remittance Holding Capacity (RHC) included in NewGen that can negatively impact ticketing capacity and payment requirements.
+We are paying particular attention to new maximum ticketing caps for cash transactions also known as the Remittance Holding Capacity (RHC) included in NewGen that can negatively impact ticketing capacity and payment requirements for cash transactions.
 Over the past year, strong advocacy efforts by ACTA and the World Travel Agency Associations Alliance members have resulted in significantly more reasonable caps than first proposed, and we continue to discuss what adjustments to the platform will work best for all concerned parties.

 Closely tied to NewGen ISS is a soon to be launched IATA initiative called Transparency in Payments, which allows for the acceptance of travel agent cards by airlines but only with the condition if the airline gives consent.
 We anticipate this will become a contentious issue and ACTA will provide you with more details on the program and actions we are taking as more information becomes available to us.